Security Architecture Diagrams Importance

 Impact of Emerging Technologies

 Similarly, the Internet of Things (IoT) presents unique security considerations.
-With billions of interconnected devices, security architecture diagrams will need to illustrate the complex network of IoT devices and the potential vulnerabilities they introduce.
+With billions of interconnected devices, security architecture diagrams must illustrate the complex network of IoT devices and the potential vulnerabilities they introduce.
 Additionally, as IoT devices become more prevalent in critical infrastructure, such as healthcare and transportation, security architecture diagrams will need to showcase how organizations can implement robust security measures to protect against IoT-specific threats.

 Evolving Cybersecurity Threats